- Bite-sized Trips

 While here, you can head out on a sunrise and a sunset safari, either by canter (up to 20 people) or a more private shared jeep (maximum 6 people).
 The option to stay in luxury tented accommodation just outside of the park means you’ll get to fully immerse yourself in the area and surrounding nature.

-Once you’ve settled and had time to explore the city, Buddhist influences and views over Khangchendzonga (the third highest peak on earth), you’ll realise why many people describe this as ‘the definitive hill station’ and why it was so popular with the British Raj.
+Once you’ve settled and had time to explore the city, Buddhist influences and views over Khangchendzonga (the third highest peak in the world), you’ll realise why many people describe this as ‘the definitive hill station’ and why it was so popular with the British Raj.

 If incredible views are your thing, then you are in the right place.
 Here you’ll find local lookouts at both Tiger and Observatory Hill.
 What’s more, Darjeeling is also the perfect jump-off point to head further north into Sikkim, to delve deeper into its Buddhist culture and get closer to its snow-capped peaks.